apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 },

 ```
-Ok, run the function `main` once again, then it turned out like this, and we should be able see some records show up in the table `_raw_icla_committer`.
+Ok, run the function `main` once again, then it turned out like this, and we should be able to see some records show up in the table `_raw_icla_committer`.
 ```bash
 ……
 receive data: 272956 /* <- the number means 272956 models received */